 Bishop Zechariah's research, which he hopes will have applications in contexts other than South Sudan, is just one example of the important work being undertaken.
-Six students have already graduated, and there are currently 48 researchers from 17 countries - Antigua, The Bahamas, Canada, Cyprus, Ethiopia, Ghana, India, Kenya, Malaysia, Nepal, Nigeria, Pakistan, South Sudan, Uganda, UK, USA and Zimbabwe - enrolled in the Ph.D. programme.
-Some of the topics being explored include political marginalisation of Christians, theological and physical conflict between Christians and other religious groups, the impact of the Gospel on low-caste and poor people, the ethics of work, Christian education, women in the Scriptures, and domestic violence.
-God willing this work will provide even greater wisdom and guidance for the global Church.
+Six students have already graduated, and there are currently 48 researchers from 17 countries - Antigua, The Bahamas, Canada, Cyprus, Ethiopia, Ghana, India, Kenya, Malaysia, Nepal, Nigeria, Pakistan, South Sudan, Uganda, U.K., USA and Zimbabwe - enrolled in the Ph.D. program.
+Some of the topics being explored include political marginalization of Christians, theological and physical conflict between Christians and other religious groups, the impact of the Gospel on low-caste and poor people, the ethics of work, Christian education, women in the Scriptures, and domestic violence.
+God willing, this work will provide even greater wisdom and guidance for the global Church.
 The monthly costs for one student are:

-- The Shepherd's Academy (degree level) \$32

-- Master's with OCRPL \$142

-- Ph.D. with OCRPL \$278

-PR1499 (The Shepherd's Academy) 64-1118 (Oxford Centre for Religion and Public Life)
+- The Shepherd's Academy (degree level): \$25 - Master's with OCRPL: \$104 - Ph.D. with OCRPL: \$182 Projects: PR1499 (The Shepherd's Academy) 64-1118 (Oxford Center for Religion and Public Life)

-This sense of anxiety is present even though by many measures life is easier and more fulfilling than ever before, especially for those who live in the relatively prosperous West.
-This is not to deny the reality of suffering in all parts of the world - this suffering, as we shall examine below, is very real.
-Yet it must also be acknowledged that at the beginning of the twenty-first century, wars are fewer, medicine and healthcare has advanced dramatically, and life expectancy is longer than ever before (a global average of 73 years - compared, to choose one example, to 32 years for the UK cities of Liverpool and Manchester in the 1850s).
-Yet the sense of uncertainty is magnified, partly because of the interconnectedness of our world.
-The effect of a disaster moves swiftly around the globe, affecting many more societies, families and individuals than in earlier centuries.
-One example is the conflict in Eastern Europe, which has led to shortages of food and fertilisers across Africa, Asia and the Middle East, and may yet result in an energy crisis in Western Europe.
 Even where the effect of a disaster does not touch us, we are more aware of events around the world than ever before through online news and social media - channels of communication that thrive on chaos and bad news.
 "If your social media feeds and home screens serve up a steady stream of calamities," writes Max Fisher for The New York Times, "they can feed an overwhelming - if sometimes misplaced - sense of threat, as if the world itself were caving in."
 Alongside news media, authors and film-makers create compelling fiction about a world hurtling towards disaster - towards an apocalypse - adding to the sense of fear and anxiety.
-In films, novels and news coverage, however, the overall theme or underlying assumption is so often that the world is devoid of hope, meaning or purpose.
+In movies, novels and news coverage, however, the overall theme or underlying assumption is so often that the world is devoid of hope, meaning or purpose.
 As Christians we know that this is not the case.
 Perhaps journalists and writers are unaware that they are referencing the Biblical book of Revelation, alongside other apocalyptic sections of Scripture.
 Yet while these describe frightful difficulties and terrible suffering, they also reassure us that our Heavenly Father is not caught off guard, nor is He distant, nor is He helpless.
 Furthermore, He reveals in His Word what must take place in the age between Christ's resurrection and His return so that we will not be led astray by either false hope or faithless hopelessness.
 The sixth chapter of Revelation is one place where we can see described the troubles of previous centuries, of today, and - unless the Lord first returns - of ages to come.